ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 batch ID of interest (see {{query}}).
 The Collector may not know which batch ID it is interested in; in this case, it can also issue a query of type `current_batch`, which allows the Leader to select a recent batch to aggregate.
-The leader SHOULD select a batch which has not yet began collection.
+The Leader SHOULD select a batch which has not yet began collection.

 In addition to the minimum batch size common to all query types, the configuration includes a parameter `max_batch_size` that determines maximum